jejusjamal/assignment/challenge3/README.md

 ## How to run
 - Open the `assignment` folder
   - `cd assignment/challenge3`
-- Run whichever script you need:
+- Run the script below to test yourself for different inputs need:
   - `python3 get_nested_kv.py (provide the inputs in the file before running)`
 - Unit test cases have been written to test the different inputs and outputs, you can execute them with below command.
   - `python -m unittest test_get_nested_kv.py`